Bloating. Cramping. Gas. Pain. Discomfort.

 Sui bian guo was first used medically by Chinese herbalists in the 5th century.
-It has been used in Traditional Chinese Medicine (TCM) to help with purification of blood, support of metabolism, digestion, detoxification, and increasing movement of the bowels.
+It has been used in Traditional Chinese Medicine (TCM) to help with supporting regularity.

 Take one sui bian guo daily after a meal.
 Make sure to drink 8oz-16oz of water along with the sui bian guo. (caution: the stone is still present in the fruit).

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 People's Herbs - Ancient Beauty in a Modern World